Minnesota Military & Veterans Museum

-The Minnesota Military & Veterans Museum is the principal activity of the Military Historical Society of Minnesota (MHSM), a non-profit educational organization chartered to preserve and explain Minnesota’s military history.
+The Minnesota Military & Veterans Museum is a non-profit educational organization chartered to preserve and explain Minnesota’s military history.
 It is federally recognized as a charitable 501(c)(3) organization.
-MHSM operates the museum as a public–private partnership in cooperation with the Minnesota Historical Society and the Minnesota National Guard.
+MMVM operates the library, archive and museum as a public–private partnership in cooperation with the Minnesota Historical Society and the Minnesota National Guard.
 The museum, which is open to the general public year-round, is located a few blocks inside the main gate at Camp Ripley, a state-owned 53,000 acre military training center located on the Mississippi River just north of Little Falls in central Minnesota.
-The museum is certified by the United States Army Center of Military History although its mission encompasses all branches of service.
+The museum's mission encompasses all branches of service as well as the home front and is certified by the United States Army Center of Military History and the United States Air Force.

-Mission

-The museum's mission is to document, preserve, and depict the stories and contributions of Minnesotans who served in all branches of service or on the home front—in time of peace and war—from Minnesota's early frontier years to the present.
-It seeks to strengthen public understanding of how armed conflicts and military institutions have shaped Minnesota's state and national experience.
-It also hopes museum visitors will gain a deeper appreciation for the actions and sacrifices of those who served.

-Collections and exhibits
+Collections

 The museum is the largest and most comprehensive repository in Minnesota for military artifacts and records.
 The collection holds nearly 35,000 artifacts: uniforms, weapons, equipment, insignia and flags, training aids, and personal items—objects central to the museum's core mission—as well as tanks, aircraft, vehicles, artillery pieces, etc..

-The museum reference library on military history contains about 9,000 non-circulating books and pamphlets, including a very large collection of military technical and field manuals.
-Special attention is given to materials that specifically relate to the military experiences of Minnesotans and to military units with Minnesota ties.
-Paper archives include photographs (about 15,000), personal letters and diaries, scrapbooks, maps, posters, sheet music, periodicals and newspapers, and official correspondence, records, and orders.
-Audio-visual materials include films, audio tapes, video tapes, DVDs and CDs.